Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Basic Inequalities

 \section{Basic Inequalities}

 We present basic inequalities that are useful for our convergence analysis.
-In particular, Lemma~\ref{lemma:recursion_trick} presents the explicit expression of $e^{(t)}$ governed by the recursion $e^{(t+1)} = A e^{(t+1)} + B^{(t)}$, while Lemma~\ref{lemma:vector_bernstein} introduces the vector Bernstein inequality derived by \cite{kohler2017sub}.
+First, Lemma~\ref{lemma:recursion_trick} presents the explicit expression of $e^{(t)}$ governed by the recursion $e^{(t+1)} = A e^{(t+1)} + B^{(t)}$, while Lemma~\ref{lemma:vector_bernstein} introduces the vector Bernstein inequality derived by \cite{kohler2017sub}.

 \begin{lemma} Let $e^{(t+1)} = A e^{(t+1)} + B^{(t)}$ for $t \geq 0$.
 Then, $e^{(t)}=A^t e^{(0)}+\sum_{l=0}^{t-1} A^{t-1-l} B^{(l)}$. \end{lemma}

 \begin{lemma}(Lemma 18 of \cite{kohler2017sub}) Let $x_1,\ldots,x_n$ be independent random vectors in $\mathbb{R}^d$ that satisfy